playframework/playframework/documentation/manual/gettingStarted/Installing.md

 [[images/download.png]]

 The "offline distribution" comes with all of Activator's possible dependencies included.
-It's a much larger initial download, but installing the offline distribution means that that starting up a new Play project is **much** faster, as all the dependencies are already resolved.
+It's a much larger initial download, but installing the offline distribution means that starting up a new Play project is **much** faster, as all the dependencies are already resolved.

 ### Extracting Activator